Overdentures: Dentures supported by dental implants

-Implant supported dentures, or overdentures, are dentures which anchor onto a few dental implants.
-Regular dentures can be loose, causing denture wearers pain, discomfort and sore lesions.
-By adding just a few dental implants, you can lock your dentures securely in place and improve their fit.
+Implant supported dentures, also known asoverdentures or snap-on-dentures, are dentures which anchor onto several dental implants.
+Regular dentures are only supported by your gum tissue.
+As a result, they can be loose, uncomfortable and create painful lesions in your mouth.
+By adding just a few dental implants you can lock your dentures securely in place to improve their fit.
 The addition of a few dental implants makes your false teeth much more stable and improves chewing capability.
-Plus, implant supported dentures are designed to be smaller than traditional dentures, which further improves your comfort level.
+Plus, implant supported dentures are designed to be smaller than traditional dentures which further improves your comfort level.

-If you’re unhappy with your dentures, then adding a few dental implants to stabilize your dentures might just be the solution.
-Implant supported dentures offer an affordable solution to improve your denture fit.
-Here are some benefits of adding a few dental implants to support your dentures:
+If you’re unhappy with your dentures then you should consider options involving dental implants.
+By adding just a few dental implants you can stabilize your dentures to improve fit and function.
+Implant-supported dentures offer an affordable solution to improve your denture fit.
+Treatment is easy, affordable and generally only takes a few weeks or months to complete.
+Here are some benefits of wearing implant-supported dentures instead of regular dentures:

 Enhanced stability & security